 - HW1 will be released today (Wednesday).

 - It is due the next Wednesday, 11:59pm (in one week), on Gradescope.

-- Make sure you are signed up for the Winter 2021 Gradescope
+- Gradescope link on Canvas

 - Homework comes in two parts:

 - Exercises:

 - More straightforward.

 - Try to do them on your own.

 - Problems:

 - Less straightforward.

 - Try them on your own first, but then collaborate!

 - See the website for guidelines on homework:

 - Collaboration + Late Day policy (in the "Policies" tab)

 - Best practices (in the "Resources" tab)

 - Example Homework (in the "Resources" tab)

 - LaTeX help (in the "Resources" tab)